Suryakiran09/capstone-application/README.md

-# Cotton Disease Prediciton with a ChatGPT chatbot
+# Cotton Disease Prediciton with ChatGPT chatbot

-This flutter application makes a cotton disease prediciton and has a integration of ChatGPT and Dall-E2
+This flutter application makes cotton disease prediciton and has a integration of ChatGPT and Dall-E2